Skip to Content

 Source: Sherwin Williams

 Here is a great example of Sea Salt being used on the exterior of a home.
 You don’t have to live by the beach to have a beachy house color.
 This would look great in any part of the world.
-I love how well it goes with whites and blacks.
-The pretty flowers in the landscaping look really good with it too!

 This color is a total win-win!